JOSHUACACCAM/Library/README.md

 ## Introduction

 ### Overview
-The Library API is designed for library administrators to manage books and monitor user accounts.
-It provides endpoints for registering and authenticating users, as well as adding and modifying book information.
+The Library API is designed for users viewing and library administrators to manage books and authors.
+It provides endpoints for registering and authenticating users, as well as viewing, adding and modifying book information.

 ### Authentication
 This API uses **JSON Web Tokens (JWT)** for secure authentication.
 A valid JWT token must be included in the header of requests that require authentication.
 Tokens are valid for: